abhishekkumareb8/shubham/README.md

 ### User Search
 - The application home page has a section for searching users.
 There are four filters available right now - Name, Location, Email and Status.
 We can search in any of these fields of as a whole combined, So when we search something without selecting the filter, it searches on all of the four fields to render the matched users.

+- We can either search by clicking 'Filter' button or pressing enter after typing in the search text.

 ## Express APIs